grdl/git-get/README.md

 # git-get

-`git get` - a better way to clone and manage git repositories.
+`git get` - a better way to clone, organize and manage git repositories.

 ## Features